Uberi/University-Notes/ECON101/ECON101.md

 The **demand curve** shows the relationship between the relationship between the quantity demanded of a good and the largest price people are willing to pay for it, all other influences on consumers' planned purchases remain the same.
 The **demand schedule** is the table of values for this curve.

+It slopes downward because more people demand a product when the price is lower, and fewer people demand a product when the price is higher.

 Demand is a measure of marginal benefit - the willingness and ability to pay given a marginal cost - the price.

 For example, the demand curve for energy bars might appear as follows: